-Provisions of the Proposed 4(d) Rule
+Provisions of the Final 4(d) Rule

-This proposed 4(d) rule would provide for the conservation of the sand dune phacelia by prohibiting the following activities applicable to an endangered plant, except as otherwise authorized or permitted: Import or export; certain acts related to removing, damaging, and destroying on areas under Federal jurisdiction; delivery, receipt, transport, or shipment in interstate or foreign commerce in the course of commercial activity; and sale or offering for sale in interstate or foreign commerce.
+This 4(d) rule will provide for the conservation of the sand dune phacelia by prohibiting the following activities applicable to an endangered plant, except as otherwise authorized or permitted: import or export; certain acts related to removing, damaging, and destroying on areas under Federal jurisdiction or on any other area in knowing violation of any State law or regulation; delivery, receipt, carriage, transport, or shipment in interstate or foreign commerce in the course of commercial activity; and sale or offering for sale in interstate or foreign commerce

-As discussed above under Summary of Biological Status and Threats, encroachment by native and nonnative invasive species (Factors A and E), small population size (Factor E), and climate change (Factor E) affect the status of sand dune phacelia.
+As discussed above under Summary of Biological Status and Threats, encroachment by native and nonnative, invasive species (Factors A and E), small population size (Factor E), and climate change (Factor E) affect the status of the sand dune phacelia.
 Additionally, a range of activities have the potential to negatively affect individual sand dune phacelia, including recreational impacts such as off-road vehicle use and inadvertent trampling through pedestrian or equestrian activities.
-To protect the species from these stressors, in addition to the protections that apply to Federal lands, the 4(d) rule would prohibit a person from removing, cutting, digging up, or damaging or destroying the species on non-Federal lands in knowing violation of any law or regulation of any State or in the course of any violation of a State criminal trespass law.
-As most populations of sand dune phacelia occur off Federal land, these protections in the 4(d) rule are key to its effectiveness.
-For example, any damage to the species on non-Federal land in violation of a State offhighway vehicle law would be prohibited by the 4(d) rule.
-Additionally, any damage incurred by the species due to criminal trespass on non-Federal lands would similarly violate the proposed 4(d) rule.
-Regulating these activities will help preserve the species' remaining populations, slow their rate of decline, and decrease synergistic, negative effects from other stressors.
-As a whole, the proposed 4(d) rule would help in the efforts to recover sand dune phacelia by limiting specific actions that damage individual populations.
+To protect the species from these impacts, in addition to the protections that apply to Federal lands, the 4(d) rule prohibits a person from removing, cutting, digging up, or damaging or destroying the species on non-Federal lands in knowing violation of any law or regulation of any State or in the course of any violation of a State criminal trespass law.
+As most populations of the sand dune phacelia occur off Federal land, these protections in the 4(d) rule are key to its effectiveness.
+For example, any damage to the species on non-Federal land in violation of a State off-highway vehicle law is prohibited by the 4(d) rule, as is any damage to the species due to criminal trespass on non-Federal lands.
+Regulating these activities will help preserve the species' remaining populations, slow the rate of decline, and decrease synergistic, negative effects from other stressors.
+The 4(d) rule will help in the efforts to recover sand dune phacelia by limiting specific actions that damage individual populations.